Neural Operator: Learning Maps Between Function Spaces: Learning Operators

+which directly parallels the classical finite-dimensional setting \citep{Vapnik1998}. \nk{As well as using error measured in the Bochner norm, we will also consider the setting where error is measured uniformly over compact sets of \(\A\).
+In particular, given any \(K \subset \A\) compact, we consider

+which is a more standard error metric in the approximation theory literature.
+Indeed, the classic approximation theory of neural networks in formulated analogously to equation \eqref{eq:unform_risk} \citep{hornik1989multilayer}. }

-\hold{ In Section~\ref{sec:approximation} we show that, for the architecture we propose and given any desired error tolerance, there exists \(p \in \N\) and an associated parameter \(\theta^\dagger \in \R^p\), so that the loss \eqref{eq:bochner_error} is less than the specified tolerance.
+In Section~\ref{sec:approximation} we show that, for the architecture we propose and given any desired error tolerance, there exists \(p \in \N\) and an associated parameter \(\theta^\dagger \in \R^p\), so that the loss \eqref{eq:bochner_error} or \eqref{eq:unform_risk} is less than the specified tolerance.
 However, we do not address the challenging open problems of characterizing the error with respect to either (a) a fixed parameter dimension \(p\) or (b) a fixed number of training samples \(N\).
 Instead, we approach this in the empirical test-train setting where we minimize \eqref{eq:empirical_risk} based on a fixed training set and approximate \eqref{eq:bochner_error} from new samples that were not seen during training.
 Because we conceptualize our methodology in the infinite-dimensional setting, all finite-dimensional approximations can share a common set of network parameters which are defined in the (approximation-free) infinite-dimensional setting.
-In particular, our architecture does not depend on the way the functions \(a_j,u_j\) are discretized. }
+In particular, our architecture does not depend on the way the functions \(a^{(i)},u^{(i)}\) are discretized. .
+The notation used through out this paper, along with a useful summary table, may be found in Appendix \ref{sec:appendix_notation}.